a-oka-z/rtti.js/README.md

 object.
 If the all validators return `true`, `array()` returns `true`;
 otherwise returns `false`.

-If the number of elements in the target array is greater than the number of the specified validators, `array()` ignores the remaining elements.

-If the number of elements in the target array object is less than the number of validators given in the parameter, this validator returns `false`.
+If the number of elements in the target array is not equal to the number of specified validators, this validator returns `false`.  **v1.0.0**

 ```javascript
   const validator = rtti.statement`